-at first round with a slightly depressed center and rolled-in margin.
-Then shallow to severely funnel shaped.
+at first round with a slightly depressed centre and rolled-in margin.
+Then shallow to severely funnel-shaped.
 It has a shaggy surface that has zones in shades of orange and orange-brown, and the margin is distinctively shaggy.
 The flesh is white, thick, granular, and brittle.
 Gills

 are pallid buff or salmon, extending downward, narrow, and crowded.
-Spores
+Stem

-is similarly colored as the cap but more pallid.
-It is short, smooth more or less equal or tapering at both ends.
-The mushroom has no ring.
+is similarly coloured as the cap but more pallid.
+It is short, smooth more or less equal or tapering at both ends and has no ring.
+Spore print

 on the www.first-nature.com web site.